Saltar al contenido

 This work does not propose yet another abstract layer of AI governance.
 It proposes a practical research direction for systems where operational integrity depends on detecting loss of stability, limiting cascade effects, and acting before failure becomes evident.

-Within the Tegrity.AI Circle, this series contributes to the validation and formalization of Regime Awareness Capability as a reference architecture for AI Integrity Management, adaptive systems, operational resilience, and control under uncertainty.
+Within the Tegrity.AI Circle, this series contributes to the validation and formalization of Regime Awareness Capability as a candidate reference architecture for AI Integrity Management, adaptive systems, operational resilience, and control under uncertainty.

 This series is intended for researchers, enterprise architects, systems engineers, quantitative specialists, process mining practitioners, AI governance professionals, operational leaders, cybersecurity experts, and decision-makers working in environments where stability, propagation risk, resilience, and adaptive control matter.